gurq/blog/常用MarkDown语法/Markdown Tutorial.md

 ### Markdown Tutorial

-==This page is written by a Chinese programmer, please forgive me for my poor English.
-It's very grateful if you are willing to point out my mistakes, whether grammar mistakes or the improper expression in my article, thanks a lot.==
+> ==:warning::warning::warning:This page is written by a Chinese programmer, please forgive me for my poor English.
+It's very grateful if you are willing to point out my mistakes, whether grammar mistakes or the improper expression in my article, thanks a lot.:warning::warning::warning:==

-> Before we use Markdown，we should learn some basic and the most commonly used grammar
+> :bulb:Before we use Markdown，we should learn some basic and the most commonly used grammar

 ### 1. Headers